Homeland (video game): Cooperative play

 The online option does not become available until the first adventure has been completed offline.
 This ensures that the player has learned how to play before participating in a multiplayer game.
 Players communicate in a multiplayer game via text messages entered using the game controller and a menu-like visual keyboard, but keyboard controllers are not supported.
 A Nintendo GameCube Broadband Adapter (DOL-015) is required for multiplayer mode on the internet.
 The GameCube Modem Adapter (DOL-012) is not supported.

 Players in a multiplayer game do not normally battle each other; instead they benefit by helping each other to battle enemies and achieve common objectives.
 Some storylines cannot be completed without coordinated actions by a number of players.
 When players join hands to form a chain, the lead player in the chain is in control and is the only one able to attack or to receive damage.

 The gamemaster begins a new game by selecting the "god" mascot and setting up the game parameters.
 During the game the gamemaster sees a map of the entire homeland and can "descend" to locations where there are players.
 The gamemaster can see a name list of all the players in the game, and can "jump" to the location of a selected player.
 Power points are needed to perform "miracles" (similar to skills) such as causing monsters or items to suddenly appear.
 In this way, the gamemaster is able to influence the game by helping or hindering the players.
 The gamemaster can suspend and save the game at any time and then resume from the saved state later; it is not necessary to keep the console switched on all the time.
 Game state is saved automatically every few minutes to the Memory Card in the game server console.

+Release

+Homeland was announced in December 2003.
+The game was shipped on two discs, one for offline play and the other for online play.
+The online version was free-to-play.